Tooling for Maintaining YAML Files

 Visual Studio Code requires the redhat.vscode-yaml extension to support schemas for YAML.

 The check-jsonschema tool checks YAML and JSON files against the relevant schema.
 It includes copies of schemas for popular tools and can use other schemas, including your own schemas.
-It also provides hooks for pre-commit.
+It also provides hooks.

-The pre-commit tool both manages Git pre-commit hooks and enables you to run the same actions at any time, not just when you commit changes.
-The pre-commit tool itself requires Python to run, but it will download the other runtimes and tools that the hooks need.
-This means that pre-commit provides a cross-platform way to install and run a complete set of tools for formatting and checking code.
+The prek tool manages Git hooks and enables you to run the same actions at any time, not just when you commit changes.
+It can download the other runtimes and tools that the hooks need.
+This means that it can provide a cross-platform way to install and run a complete set of tools for formatting and checking code.

-To install pre-commit, use either pipx or uv:
+To install prek, use either pipx or uv:

 ---